Shifting from fossil fuels to clean energy.

 4) Energy Transfer Partners Pipelines Leaked Hazardous Liquids Every 11 Days for 15 Years, on Average

-More to be added to this and all sections (with more of those to be added)
+More to be added to this and all sections (also, more sections to be added)

 More to come…